 The Second Armed Robbery

-Ten years after the first robbery, I was eating at a pizza joint with a couple friends very late one evening when three guys stormed into the restaurant with guns drawn.
+Ten years after the first robbery, I was eating at a pizza joint with a couple friends very late one evening when three guys stormed into the restaurant — with their handguns drawn.

-What is kind of funny is I told my two friends as it became apparent what was happening, “Here we go again.”
-This time I pledged I would keep my wits about me no matter what.
+What’s kind of funny is, as it became apparent what was happening, I said to my two friends, “Here we go again.”
+This time I promised myself I would keep my wits.

-The other robber came into the dining room pointing his gun at us and ordered everyone to put our heads face down on our tables.
+The other guy came into the dining room — handgun drawn — and ordered us to put our heads face down on the table.
 At the time there were maybe eight or ten people total eating in the dining room, that’s it.

-Again, the complete helplessness of being held against your will at gunpoint is indescribable if you haven’t experienced it.
-In this case though I was actually quite worried because these guys didn’t wear masks and I feared they might decide to kill us all rather than risk being identified.
+This time I was quite worried because these guys didn’t wear masks and I feared they might decide to kill us all rather than risk being identified.

 Surprisingly, the guy holding us in the dining room didn’t ask for our wallets or money.
-I guess they were focused on getting the money from the safe.
+They just wanted the money from the safe.

 Although my head was buried on the table, I could hear everything that was going on in the back room and it wasn’t good.
-The manager (or maybe he was the owner) was trying to be a hero, saying he didn’t have the combination – and the robbers weren’t buying it.
-In fact, it sounded like they were using physical violence on him to get him to open the safe up.
-I’m not sure if that is true or not, they may have just been kicking around furniture, but it was extremely scary whatever was going on in there.
+Unbelievably, the manager was trying to be a hero, saying he didn’t have the combination — but the robbers weren’t buying it.
+In fact, it sounded like they began to physically assault him.

-Soon after, a gun shot rang out and that’s when I thought this was really going to be the end of all of us.
+Soon after, a gun shot rang out and that’s when I thought this was really going to be the end.

 Surprisingly, nobody in the dining room made a peep.
 I really expected one of the women to scream, but they all kept their composure.

 After the shot, I heard the manager say something like “Okay, okay, I’ll open it.”
-Maybe thirty seconds later I heard sounds from the back room that sounded similar to loose change being spilled, and soon after the robbers were gone.
+Shortly thereafter I heard noises from the back room that sounded similar to loose change — then the robbers were gone.